 The Poles concentrated their artillery support and planned a rolling barrage for the advancing infantry.
 Polish sappers and engineers cleared minefields and obstacles during the interim.
 Leese endorsed the entire endeavor.

 The second assault jumped off at 10:30 pm on May 16.
 New brigades were leading the assaults, supported by 200 air sorties at daybreak.
 One observer wrote, “When the second attack began the soldiers were drained physically and psychologically.
 The issue hung on a knife edge, only vigorous leadership could overcome the exhaustion and inertia.”
 Fighting raged all night.

 Lance Corporal Dobrowski of the 5th Battalion described the assault on Hill 593: “We begin to ascend Hill 593, the weakest soldiers can no longer keep pace.
 We are in no particular formation.
 No sections; no platoons.
-The situation is such we must use our own initiative.
+The situation is such that we must use our own initiative.
 Now we engage the enemy.
 All is confusion and the Germans’ positions are mixed with ours.
-With munificent impartiality we hurl our hand grenades.
-From the neighboring heights Spandaus, Schmeissers and heavy machine guns catch us in a murderous crossfire.”
+With munificent impartiality, we hurl our hand grenades.
+From the neighboring heights Spandaus, Schmeissers, and heavy machine guns catch us in a murderous crossfire.”
 The hill was taken and held.

 The divisions seized the initial objectives on Phantom Ridge and Snakeshead Ridge then moved on to Hills 601, 575, 505, and 569.
 By May 18, the Poles had seized the objectives.
 The French Expeditionary Corps breakthrough south of Cassino forced the German Tenth Army to order the withdrawal of the 1st Parachute Division from Monte Cassino.